STKDV/STKDV/README.md

+In this Github repository, we first show the codes for our paper.

+**The codes for our paper**

+In the "STKDV_Git_release.zip" file, it contains the shell script file "compile_and_run.sh".
+We can compile our code by running this script file.
+In addition, this script file describes each input variable in detail and provide an example for running our code.
+Unfortunately, the sizes of datasets are large.
+Therefore, we only provide the code here.
+Nevertheless, those datasets are publicly available, which can be found in the references of Table 3.

-In this Github repository, we conduct two case studies, which are (1) traffic accident hotspot detection in New York and (2) COVID-19 hotspot detection in Hong Kong.
+Then, we conduct two case studies, which are (1) traffic accident hotspot detection in New York and (2) COVID-19 hotspot detection in Hong Kong.

 **(1) Traffic accident hotspot detection in New York**